ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 If any headers for the peripherals were reported as missing at compile time, then add those, and your new target is ready to be built.

-Below is an introductory example of a target that supports only the SERIAL peripheral.
-This means that it uses the GPIO to output debug messages by using the printf statements in the `main.cpp`.
+Below is an example of a target that supports only the SERIAL peripheral.
+This outputs debug messages using the printf statements in the `main.cpp`.
 You can use this as a starting point and build from here.

 ### **Sample implementation**